 Due to some areas being owned by the Owners Corporation any changes to common property require approval at a general meeting of the owners corporation.
 Check out this website for how decisions are made.

 If you would like to upgrade any of the common areas, please refer to Green Strata for information about what you can do and speak to your owners corporation before making any changes.
-If you are unsure, please call the Our Energy Future team on 1300 339 915.
+If you are unsure, please call the Positive Charge team on 1300 339 915.

 No cost energy savings